 Forget about what anyone else might think of you.
 Especially other surfers.
 Every surfer in the water has gone through the beginner stages.
 The more you drop your ego, the more fun you will have and faster you’ll learn.
 This is especially important when it comes to a warm-up on the beach!

 Most surfers see the sport as a healthy lifestyle choice.
 Surfing is a very physical activity which will challenge your fitness level.
-Don’t forget to drink loads of water before and after surfing, as a good rule of thumb drink 0.033ml per kg of body weight (I start the day with a 700ml glass of water to rehydrate after sleeping), and have a balanced wholefood diet to maximize your energy throughout the day.
+Above all, don’t forget to drink loads of water before and after surfing, as a good rule of thumb drink 0.033ml per kg of body weight (I start the day with a 700ml glass of water to re-hydrate after sleeping), and have a balanced wholefood diet to maximize your energy throughout the day.
 That’s right, stay away from processed foods!